sammich/PegaStudioPro/README.md

 ## Installation

-The component is currently shipping as a single RAP supporting Pega Inifnity 8.6 to '23.

-1. Download a copy of the component for your platform
+1. Download a copy of the component for your platform (see above)
+2. Ensure you have the correct [Pega Peer Review](https://community.pega.com/marketplace/components/peer-review-component) version installed **before** you install *Pega Studio Pro*
-2. Install it like any Pega component.
+3. Install it like any Pega component.
 There is a schema installation step.
    Ignore the warning about the component being exported from a newer platform version.

-3. In your application definition, add this component and save.
+4. In your application definition, add this component and save.
    There's no need to also have Pega Peer Review component on your component as it's included as a dependency in the component.

-4. See configuration for additional options
+5. See configuration for additional options

+### Upgrading from 8.8 to 8.23

+If you are using *Pega Studio Pro* and upgraded your platform to Inifinty '23:

+1. Install the supported *Pega Peer Review* version (see Requirements above)
+2. Import the Infinity '23 version of *Pega Studio Pro*
+3. Update each application using the previous version of *Pega Studio Pro* to use `8.23.0` of the component

 ## Configuration

 Pega Studio Pro has a settings page you can access from the PSP widget on the 'Home' tab in Dev Studio.
 You may want to take some time to understand the options available, and configure it before you use it for the first time.